Big Data & Behavioral Finance Lab

 From a methodological point of view, the projects carried out by students will serve as a stimulus to learn the techniques of:

 - management of large amounts of data (relational databases);

 - predictive and causal analysis in a context of big data.

 The requirements for getting the 4 credits (only for students in Economics and Finance) are: attendance of at least 80% of the course meetings (24 over 30 hours); positive evaluation of the final project.

 Big Data & Behavioral Finance Lab will have a maximum number of 30 candidates.
 It will be possible to select it from November 2020, among the "other activities" through the Web Self Service at the page dedicated to the seminars.

-The laboratory Syllabus will be available shortly.
+The laboratory Syllabus is available here.